SAFCSP-Team/access-modifier/README.md

     employee1.name = "Ahmed";
     employee1.role = "Software developer";
     /* Add your code here
-   3. Call setSalary(){} method and pass the new salary in the function parameter to access and update salary propetiry */
+   3. Call setSalary(){} method and pass the new salary in the function parameter to access and update the salary property */

     employee1.printInfo();